XiGuaBo/OKD-CL/README.md

 1. ACC & FRR metrics evaluation is in the train_modelname.py intergrate as a function named Metrics_Test with the model training code.
 2. masking & noise perturbation test is in the disturbance.py(*related parameters defined in utiles/para.py).
-3. method migration evaluation is in a independent sub-directory named Hard-ImageNet Knowledge Guidance in the same level directory with other evaluation code(This sub-directory has a similar file structure to the parent directory).
+3. method migration evaluation is in a independent sub-directory named "method_transfer" in the same level directory with other evaluation code(This sub-directory has a similar file structure to the parent directory).

 ## Environment